 2. Tube amps often have damping factors below 20 but are cherished anyway due to their pleasant character.

-With those three points, we can pretty much understand what to look for in an amplifier’s damping factor specification.
-As with anything, the story goes deeper and, in the case of DF, quite a bit deeper.
-We’ll dive into that further in this article.
+With those three points, we can pretty much understand what to look for in an amplifier's damping factor specification.
+As with anything, the story goes deeper and quite a bit deeper in the case of DF.
+We'll dive into that further in this article.

 Remember that, in the previous section, we defined the damping factor.
 However, amplifier damping factor specifications are calculated a bit differently.

 Before we move any further, let's look at a few examples of real-world power amplifier damping factors.

 Examples Of Power Amplifier Damping Factor Specifications

 To help illustrate the damping factor specifications we'll find in power amplifier data sheets and manuals, let's have a look at a few examples: